JIAOJIAYUASD/dilateformer/README.md

-# Image classification with DilateFormer
+# DilateFormer

+Official PyTorch implementation of IEEE Transaction on Multimedia 2023 paper “DilateFormer: Multi-Scale Dilated Transformer for Visual Recognition” .

 We currenent release the pytorch version code for:

 - [x] ImageNet-1K training

+## Image classification

 Our repository is built base on the [DeiT](https://github.com/facebookresearch/deit) repository, but we add some useful features: